elesto-dao/elesto/docs/Explanation/ADR/adr-004-did.md

 PROPOSED
 ## Abstract

 [Decentralized identifiers](https://www.w3.org/TR/did-core) (DIDs) are a type of identifier that enables verifiable, decentralized digital identity.
-A DID refers to any subject (for example, a person, organization, thing, data model, abstract entity, and so on) as determined by the controller of the DID.
+A DID refer to any subject (for example, a person, organization, thing, data model, abstract entity, and so on) as determined by the controller of the DID.

-This document specifies the DID method for a Cosmos SDK-based implementation of the W3C recommendation, its properties, operations, and an explanation of the process to resolve DIDs to the resources that they represent.
+This document specifies the DID method for a Cosmos SDK-based implementation of the W3C recommendation, its properties, operations, and an explanation of the process to resolve DIDs to the resources they represent.

 ## Context

-The aim of the Elesto project is to provide a state-of-the-art platform for the hosting of collateralized stable coins that is compliant with:
+The Elesto project aims to provide a state-of-the-art platform for the hosting of collateralized stable coins that is compliant with:

  - EU regulations such as General Data Protection Regulation (GDPR) and Markets in Crypto-Assets (MiCA)
  - International recommendations such as the Financial Action Task Force (FATF) "Travel Rule"